ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Residual controls to be addressed by the Agency

-* The Agency is responsible for any evaluated products if they are implemented as part of network connectivity to Azure and Office 365.
+* The Agency is responsible for any evaluated products if they are implemented as part of network connectivity to Azure and Microsoft 365.

 ## ICT equipment management